 FMI - Friedrich Miescher Institute for Biomedical Research

-The Friedrich Miescher Institute for Biomedical Research (FMI), based in Basel, Switzerland, is a world class biomedical research institute with a twofold mission – understanding the molecular mechanisms of health and disease, and training young scientists.
-With an international staff of about 340, the FMI’s main areas of focus are neurobiology, quantitative biology and epigenetics.
+The Friedrich Miescher Institute for Biomedical Research (FMI), based in Basel, Switzerland, is a world class biomedical research institute with a twofold mission – understanding the molecular mechanisms of health and disease, and training early career scientists.
+With an international staff of about 330, and 19 research groups, the FMI’s main areas of focus are Neurobiology, Genome Regulation and Multicellular Systems.
 Named after Friedrich Miescher, the Basel biochemist who discovered nucleic acids, the FMI is affiliated with the University of Basel and the Novartis Institutes for BioMedical Research.

 Maulbeerstrasse 66 - 4058 Basel